microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm.md

 ## Assigning MANA devices to VTL2

-OpenHCL can be assigned a MANA NIC to VTL2, and expose a VMBUS NIC to the guest in VTL0.
+OpenHCL can be assigned a MANA NIC to VTL2, and expose a VMBus NIC to the guest in VTL0.
 Expose it by adding the following:

 ```bash